-Joren Cain is a saxophone soloist well-versed in both classical and jazz idioms.
-A Chicago native, he received a Bachelor of Arts degree from Northern Illinois University, where he studied saxophone with Steve Duke.
-Cain continued his studies with Jim Riggs at the University of North Texas, where he earned his Master of Music and Doctor of Musical Arts degrees.
+Joren Cain is currently Associate Professor of saxophone and director of the New Jazz Ensemble at Valdosta State University in Valdosta, Georgia.
+His interest in both classical and jazz idioms began while growing up in the Chicago area.
+He received a Bachelor of Arts degree from Northern Illinois University, where he studied with Steve Duke.
+He continued his studies with Jim Riggs at the University of North Texas, where he was a Teaching Fellow, a member of the 2 O’Clock Lab Band, and earned his Master of Music and Doctor of Musical Arts degrees.

 Dr. Cain is committed to the study and performance of contemporary saxophone music and has commissioned over a dozen new works for the instrument.
-His playing has been applauded by such diverse composers as composers Sammy Nestico, Alfred Reed, and Jindřich Feld.
-Currently, he has an active performance schedule as a soloist, a member of the Maharlika Trio, and as a freelance musician throughout the southeastern United States.
+His playing has been applauded by such diverse composers Sammy Nestico, Alfred Reed, and Jindřich Feld.
+Currently, he has an active performance schedule as a soloist, a member of the Maharlika Trio, the Onyx Saxophone Quartet, and as a freelance musician throughout the southeastern United States.
+His CD “Voices of Dissent” was released on MSR Classics in 2011.
 Joren Cain is proud to be an RS Berkeley artist.